MaxiTrien/spotify-data-science-project/README.md

 nbdime config-git --enable --global
 ```

-Then if you have a merge conflic, do:
+Then if you have a merge conflicts, do:

 ```python
 nbdime mergetool